Tell all the truth but tell it slant

 STRUCTURE

-• Ritual space held on Fall & Spring Equinox, Winter & Summer Solstice
+• Ritual space held on Summer & Winter Solstice, Fall & Spring Equinox.

-• 3, 2-hour virtual sessions per month, held on Sunday afternoons
+• 3, 2-hour virtual sessions per month, held on a weeknight evening

 • Group voice & text messaging app for near daily support